6 Foods & Herbs For Breastfeeding

 Rich in DHA, a fat that contributes to nervous system development during pregnancy and infancy, salmon is also rich in omega-3s, which help to maintain hormone balance.
 Since milk supply relies on hormones for proper signaling, salmon can help to increase or maintain breast milk supply, as well as increase the nutritional value of the breast milk.

-Salmon can also help to reduce inflammation that can be present during recovery from labor and delivery, and can help to stave off postpartum depression, by stabilizing hormone production.
+Salmon can also support a healthy inflammatory response when recovering from labor and delivery, and can help stabilize hormone production.
 Make sure you purchase salmon that is wild-caught and from Alaska, as it is higher in nutritional value.
 Eat between 12-16 ounces weekly to achieve the best benefits.

 Iron, protein and fiber are all essential nutrients for the breastfeeding mother and newborn baby, and pumpkin seeds contain all of these.
 2 ounces of pumpkin seeds daily provides almost 100% of the daily iron recommendation.
 Iron is essential for blood supply, which needs to be replenished after birth.